uha0001/Scripting_project/README.md

 d. finally, Install Barrnap into activated barrnap environment: conda install -c bioconda -c conda-forge barrnap

-Instructions for usage:
+#### Instructions for usage:
-1. Make sure all the sequence files ( extentison w/ .fna in curent directory). run run_barrnap_script.sh to predict 16S rRNA.
+1. Make sure all the sequence files ( extentison w/ .fna) in curent directory. run run_barrnap_script.sh to predict 16S rRNA.

 2. Make sure the final output from run_barrnap_script.sh (16SrRNA_barrnap_output.fasta) is in the current directory.
 Also make sure blast2table.pl is installed and functioning properly (Follow instructions from Dr. Santos class). run blastn_and_blast2table.sh to blastn and purse.

-### Step 3: Genome Sequence Quality Assesment
+### Step 3: Genome Sequence Quality Assesment.
-Use Quast to find key features (e.g., #bp, #N50, #L50, #contigs etc) of all genomes Link for more information: http://quast.sourceforge.net/docs/manual.html Instructions for installation:
+Use Quast to find key features (e.g., #bp, #N50, #L50, #contigs etc) of all genomes.
+Link for more information: http://quast.sourceforge.net/docs/manual.html

+#### Instructions for installation:
+Follow the steps below to download quast in ASC:
 a. wget https://downloads.sourceforge.net/project/quast/quast-5.0.2.tar.gz
 b. tar -xzf quast-5.0.2.tar.gz
 c. cd quast-5.0.2

-Instructions for usage: make sure all the .fna files in current directory. run following commands to output result as Quast_Output: python quast.py *.fna -o Quast_Output
+#### Instructions for usage:
+Make sure all the genome sequence (extension w/ .fna) files in current directory. run following commands to output result as Quast_Output: python quast.py *.fna -o Quast_Output

-### Step 4: Genome Annotation
+### Step 4: Genome Annotation.
 Use prokka to annotate genomes.
 GitHub Link: https://github.com/tseemann/prokka

-### Step 5: Biosynthetic Gene Cluster Identification
+### Step 5: Biosynthetic Gene Cluster Identification.
-Use antiSMASH to identify biosynthetic gene clusters(BGCs) in all genomes.
+Using antiSMASH to identify biosynthetic gene clusters(BGCs) in all genomes.
 Link for more information: https://docs.antismash.secondarymetabolites.org/

-Instructions for installation: To install antiSMASH in Alabama supercomputer (ASC) run the follwoing commands:
+#### Instructions for installation:
 We want to create our own conda environment to avoid any conflicts with other versions of dependencies.
+To install antiSMASH in Alabama supercomputer (ASC) run the follwoing commands:

-a.
-Load anaconda module:
-module load anaconda/2-4.2.0_cent
+a. first, load anaconda module: module load anaconda/2-4.2.0_cent

 b. then, create conda environment: